osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ## Planar Move Plugin

-**Description** model plugin that allows arbitrary objects (for instance cubes, spheres and cylinders) to be moved along a horizontal plane using a geometry_msgs/Twist message.
+**Description:** model plugin that allows arbitrary objects (for instance cubes, spheres and cylinders) to be moved along a horizontal plane using a geometry_msgs/Twist message.
 The plugin works by imparting a linear velocity (XY) and an angular velocity (Z) to the object every cycle.

 Here is a full URDF example that demonstrates how to control a floating box inside gazebo using this plugin, using different visual and collision elements.
 Note: The object needs to have sufficient inertia to prevent undesirable motions - which can occur as a reaction to the supplied velocity.
 You can try increasing inertia until the object moves as desired.
 It is also good to have the center of mass close to the ground.